dirtsimple/poste.io/README.md

 #### Separate IPs for Different Domains

 If you want to give different domains their own IPs as well as separate hostnames, the steps are the same, except that each private-label hostname would have `A`  or `AAAA` records pointing to the relevant IP address, instead of a CNAME pointing to the primary hostname.
 If you want these IPs to be used for outgoing mail as well, you'll also need to configure an `outbound-hosts.yml` file, as described in the next section.
+(And if needed, add them to the `SEND_ON` variable.)

 You will, of course, still need to configure the container to listen on all these IPs, either by explicitly putting them in `LISTEN_ON`, or by adding them as `A` or `AAAA` records for the primary hostname.
 Or, if you're dedicating the entire server to a single poste instance, you can use `LISTEN_ON=*` to listen on every IP the box has.